 - The current ordinance was adopted in 2003 and allowed property owners with existing lighting installations that are not in compliance with the ordinance 15 years to comply.
-July 15, 2018 is the required compliance date unless City Council extends this period as discussed in "Update" above.
+As of November 15, 2018, all properties must demonstrate compliance with the ordinance.

 - Property owners with building permits for multifamily dwelling units and non-residential projects, which include outdoor lighting improvements, will have to submit lighting plans that meet the requirements of the ordinance.
 Lighting plans must indicate lighting fixture cut sheets, foot candle readings, lighting levels at property line and within the development, lumen levels for each fixture etc. (see a list of all necessary information in the requirements of Section 9-9-16(g), B.R.C.
 1981 ) and are typically required with building permits to show compliance.

 - Lighting plans are not required for single-family detached dwelling units.
 There are, however, some basic effective requirements for single-family dwellings such as requiring the use of shielded light fixtures (see below).